 - The disability prevents you from working.

 - The disability does not permit you to adjust to other work.

 After you submit the application, you will have to wait three months or longer for a reply, and the news is rarely good.
-Only about 36 percent of SSDI applications are accepted after the initial review, and only about 14 percent are accepted when asking for reconsideration.
+Only about 36 percent of SSDI applications are accepted after the initial review, and only about 14 percent of rejected applications are even accepted when submitted for reconsideration.
 The next step is requesting a hearing before an administrative law judge.